Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 Table class =
 #welcomeToTable - welcome console-UI.
 Choose how many players that will play.
 Create array according to this.
 X
+#welcomBackToTable - when back from game - functionality for printing results, awards, wiping results/awards, and quit game.
 #importPlayer(Player player) - mock - imports player to the Table, adds into an array.
 X
 #getPlayerArray() X
+#getResultArray()
+#getAwardArray()
+#mergeArray()
+#currentResults() - loop resultArray and print players results.
+Y
+#currentAwards() - loop awardsArray and print players awards.
+Y
+#wipeTable() - last
+#gameFinished() - last

+Game class:
+#enterGame(allArraysArray(results,players,awards))
-#beginTurn() - the game itself - Y
+#beginRound() - the game itself - Y
-#playerBet(Player player) - player places a bet for result of two dice-throws.
+- playerBet(Player player) - player places a bet for result of two dice-throws.
 X
+- Dice should roll two times, for each player - result of dices only valid for current player.
+- If player gets correct - can choose award.
+Also add '10' to total result.
+Also can place new bet, and roll dices again.
+- Failing bet gives -1 result.
 #rollDice() X
-#Provide players with a result after every round - which is added to a resultArray.
-#currentStandings() - loop resultArray and print players results.
+#checkValueOfDicesAgainstPlayerBets().
 Y
-#process awards for round.
 #Add award object to array.
 Y
+#Process awards for round.
+Y
 #newPlayerJoins(Player player)
-#wipeTable() - last
-#gameFinished() - last
-#printFinalResult() - last
+#Player leaves table - brings his/her awardsArray with him/herself.
+New player joins.
+#ReturnToTable() - enough if one player wants to return.

 Audience class =
 #Audience can bet on who to win. - occurs immediately prior to round begins.
 #Audience can give Objects to the players, like awards.

 Additional implementations:
-#Add choice for playing with Real-time betting(freeze game until bet entered for player who wants to)
-#Various multipliers - add money implementation, so players can choose to play with money.
+#add game version with money implementation, so players can choose to play with money.
 Also add currency exchange.
-#If player gets certain result, player's turn is extended.

 JustForFun class =
 #Provide functionality for croupier to hack the game.
 The croupier pre-sets the values the dices will get.